 a connection with the above-named company, I herewith make representations and supply information about myself as hereinafter set forth Attach addendum or separate sheet if space hereon is insufficient to answer any question fully.)
 IF ANSWER IS "NO" OR "NONE," SO TATE.

 Affiant's Full Name (Initials Not Acceptable)

 2. a.
 Have you ever had your name changed?
 If yes, give the reason for the change.

 b.
 Other names used at any time.

 3. Affiant's Social Security Number

-4. Date and Place of Birth

-5. Affiant's Business Address

-Business Telephone

-6. List your residences for the last ten (10) years starting with your current address, giving:
+6. List your residences for the last ten (10) years starting

 DATE ADDRESS CITY AND STATE

 7. Education: Dates, Names, Locations and Degrees.

 College

 Graduate Studies

 Others

-8. List memberships in Professional Societies and Associa ntions
+8 List memberships in Professional Societies and Associa ations.

+0, 200 mg

-ist complete employment record (up to and including present jobs, positions, directorates or officerships) for the past twenty (20) years, iving: - DATE EMPLOYER AND ADDRESS TITLE 11.
-Present employer may be contacted.
-Yes No (Circle One) Former employers may be contacted.
-Yes No (Circle One) 12. a.
-Have you ever been in a position which required a fidelity bond?
-If any claims were made on the bond, give details. b.
-Have you ever been denied an individual or position schedule fidelity bond or had a bond cancelled.
-If yes, give details. vokeď ?
-13. E. List any professional, occupational, and vocational licenses issued by any public or governmental licensing agency or regulatory author ity, which you presently hold or have held in the past (state date license issued, issuer of license, date terminated, reasons for termination) ity, which you presently hold or have held in the past (state date license issued, issuer of license, date t 14.
-During the last ten (10) years, have you ever been refused a professional, occupational, or vocational licensing agency or regulatory authority, or has any such license held by you ever been suspended or a lif yes, give details. cense by any public or governmenta 14.
-During the last ten (10) years, have you ever been refused a professional, occupational, or vocational licensing agency or regulatory authority, or has any such license held by you ever been suspended or If yes, give details. cense revoke by any d? public or governmental 14.
-During the last ten (10) years, have you ever been refused a professional, occupational, or vocational licensing agency or regulatory authority, or has any such license held by you ever been suspended or a lift yes, give details.
-List any insurers in which you control directly or indirectly or legally or beneficially own 10% or many control directly or legally or beneficially or legally or cense revoke by any d? public or governmenta 14.
-During the last ten (10) years, have you ever been refused a professional, occupational, or vocational licensing agency or regulatory authority, or has any such license held by you ever been suspended or if yes, give details.
-List any insurers in which you control directly or indirectly or legally or beneficially own 10% or ming power). cense revoke by any d? public or governmenta 114.
-115. During the last ten (10) years, have you ever been refused a professional, occupational, or vocational licensing agency or regulatory authority, or has any such license held by you ever been suspended or if yes, give details.
-List any insurers in which you control directly or indirectly or legally or beneficially own 10% or ming power).
-If any of the stock is pledged or hypothecated in any way, give details.
-Will you or members of your immediate family subscribe to or own, beneficially or of record, shares cense revoke by any d? the ou public or governmental utstanding stock (in vot-
+0. List com st complete employment record (up to and including present jobs, positions, directorates or officerships) for the past twenty (20) years, ving: DATE EMPLOYER AND ADDRESS TITLE 1.
+Present of employer may be contacted.
+Yes No (Circle One) employers may be contacted.
+Yes No (Circle One) you ever been in a position which required a fidelity bond? ' ' claims were made on the bond, give details. b.
+Have you ever been denied an individual or position schedule fidelity bond or had a bo and cancelled or r List any professional, occupational, and vocational licenses issued by any public or governmental licensing agency or regulatory author ity, which you presently hold or have held in the past (state date license issued, issuer of license, date terminated, reasons for termination) 4.
+During t vocational license by any easons for termination) 4.
+During t licensing If yes, g the last ten (10) years, have you ever been refused a professional, occupational, or a gagency or regulatory authority, or has any such license held by you ever been such vocational license spended or revoke by any easons for termination) public or governmenta 4.
+During t licensing If yes, g the last ten (10) years, have you ever been refused a professional, occupational, or a gagency or regulatory authority, or has any such license held by you ever been surive details. insurers in which you control directly or indirectly or legally or beneficially own vocational license spended or revoke by any easons for termination) public or governmenta 4.
+During t licensing If yes, g 5.
+List any ing power If any of the last ten (10) years, have you ever been refused a professional, occupational, or a gagency or regulatory authority, or has any such license held by you ever been survive details. insurers in which you control directly or indirectly or legally or beneficially owner). vocational license spended or revoke an 10% or more of second, shares of second. by anyed? reasons for termination) public or governmenta utstanding stock (in vot 4.
+During t licensing If yes, g 5.
+List any ing powe If any of the last ten (10) years, have you ever been refused a professional, occupational, or a gagency or regulatory authority, or has any such license held by you ever been survive details. insurers in which you control directly or indirectly or legally or beneficially owner). or the stock is pledged or hypothecated in any way, give details. vocational license spended or revoke an 10% or more of second, shares of second. by anyed? public or governmenta utstanding stock (in vot